 Undo and Redo

-The UndoEngine uses IUndoUnits which represent a change that can be undone and redone.
-Besides the standard undoable edits custom undo units can be added as well.
+The UndoEngine uses IUndoUnits, which represent a change that can be undone and redone.
+Besides the standard undoable edits, custom undo units can be added as well.

 The UndoEngine dispatches the following events for each undo unit that it undoes or redoes:

-Event Occurs when …
+Event | Occurs when … |

 Custom Undo Units

 All changes to graph items are undoable by default.
 However, there are use cases where developers might want to add custom operations to be undoable, too.
 For example, while changing the style instance of an INode is undoable by default, changing a property of that style is not.
-If you have code that changes a property of a style dynamically, it might be a good idea to tell the UndoEngine about it, so that the change can be reverted by the user.
+If you have code that changes a property of a style dynamically, it might be a good idea to notify the UndoEngine about it, so that the change can be reverted by the user.

-The simplest way to go about this — which is often sufficient on its own — is to use addUndoUnit.
+The simplest way to achieve this — which is often sufficient on its own — is to use addUndoUnit.
 You can supply names for the Undo and Redo actions that may be shown in the user interface, as well as functions that implement the actual process of undoing and redoing a change.

 The following example shows the quick way of adding a custom undo unit for changing a ShapeNodeStyle’s fill property: